THE AUTISM UNSEEN KILIMANJARO CHALLENGE – AUGUST 2017

 The remainder of the team carried onto the rim of the crater at Stella Point where they had the pleasure of witnessing perhaps one of the most memorable sunrises ever, with dawn striking the summit of the mountain, and the ‘Roof of Africa’ being laid bare before them.
 From Stella Point the team became strung out, with each individual being accompanied by two guides, for the 500ft. climb to the summit.
 This final part of the team’s epic journey was tortuous, the air was thin, each step was laboured and difficult, and it took a further two hours for them to reach the summit.
 However, the exhilaration of standing on Uhuru Peak made it all worthwhile.

-These three young autistic individuals will have their futures shaped by the experiences of travelling to Africa and climbing the largest freestanding mountain in the world.
+These young autistic individuals will have their futures shaped by the experiences of travelling to Africa and climbing the largest freestanding mountain in the world.
 The journey was never about reaching the top, but about being part of a team, being socially accepted and taking part in an adventure that they will never forget.

 A HUGE THANK YOU TO ALL OUR SPONSORS, TESCO, FUND RAISERS, AND THE GENERAL PUBLIC WHO CONTRIBUTED TO OUR RAFFLES AND BUCKET COLLECTIONS, WITHOUT YOUR KIND DONATIONS, THIS ADVENTURE WOULD NOT HAVE BEEN POSSIBLE